-Quizzes: To emphasize the importance of molecular biology concepts discussed during lectures, their utility in a research laboratory, and virtually performed experiments during labs, there will be three scheduled quizzes administered at the beginning of lab (see lab schedule).
-Students will have 45' to complete each quiz.
+Quizzes: To emphasize the importance of molecular biology concepts discussed during lectures, their utility in a research laboratory, and virtually performed experiments during labs, there will be three scheduled quizzes administered at the beginning of lab, starting after week 2.
+Students will have 30' to complete each quiz.

-Lab notebooks: Each student will maintain an individual digital lab notebook (.docx) that you will use for the session.
+Lab notebooks: Each student will maintain an individual digital lab notebook (google doc) that you will use for the session.
 Compete and organized lab notebook entries are a critical part of effective work in a research lab.
 We expect students to practice good lab notebook entry habits.
 Please consult the lab manual for what we expect in the lab notebooks.
-Lab notebook entries will be checked biweekly starting on Thu, Oct 15th and scored for various components: pre-lab work which often includes a summaries and predictions, in-lab work such as data analysis and discussion of data, and drawing conclusions in the form of an argument: claims, data to support claims, and explanations in the form of a biological or procedural mechanism, troubleshooting results when necessary.
+Lab notebook entries will be checked biweekly starting after the second week and scored for various components: pre-lab work which often includes a summaries and predictions, in-lab work such as data analysis and discussion of data and drawing conclusions in the form of an argument: claims, data to support claims, and explanations in the form of a biological or procedural mechanism, troubleshooting results when necessary.
 Note that the first lab notebook check is for feedback only (no points), and the following two checks will be graded.